NeoGranular/lanyon/_posts/2017-01-19-martial-god-chapter-02-09.md

 With a thought, he immediately circulated Withered Tree technique and Ripple technique in these meridians.
 Under the soothing effect of these two techniques, the aching in his meridians eventually calmed down.

-He’d  had to wait as long as half an hour before he could resume.
+He had to wait as long as half an hour before he could resume.

 After being compressed to the extreme, Internal Energy could leave the body.